rockyliwanag/Blackjack/README.md

 <li> Click the Stay button if you are happy with your cards and let the dealer make its moves.
 Good Luck!
 </ul>

-Try it out here: [LAUNCH GAME](https://rockyliwanag.github.io/Blackjack/)
+Try it out here:  <a href="https://rockyliwanag.github.io/Blackjack/">LAUNCH GAME</a>

 ## Icebox